His Brother's Wife (1916 film): Reception

 Motography reviewer Hugh Hoffman gave the film a positive review, saying of the cinematography "The photographer's name is not given, but it should be, because his work is very fine."

-The New York Clipper's review was negative, describing the film as being "a tiresome bit of mechanical and ultra conventional melodramatic nonsense."
+The New York Clippers review was negative, describing the film as being "a tiresome bit of mechanical and ultra conventional melodramatic nonsense."

 Lynde Denig's review for Moving Picture World was positive, finding the story to be "adequate" and the actors as having done "their share."

 Preservation status

 A complete copy of the film survives in the Library of Congress collection.